hakimshifat/ONotes1/ECA.md

 - DC: Electricity flows in one direction between power and ground.
 There is always a positive source of voltage and ground source(0V) of voltage

-## Electrical Componants
+## Electrical Components
 - Capacitor: stores electricity and then discharges it into the circuit when there is a drop in electricity
 - Diode: Allows current flow in one direction
-- Transistor: Takes in a small electrical current at its BASE PIN and amplifies it such that a much larger current can pass between its colle
+- Transistor: Takes in a small electrical current at its BASE PIN and amplifies it such that a much larger current can pass between its collector and emitter pins.

+## Sources in ECA

+- What is source?
+- Source is a device that converts Mechanical, Chemical, Thermal or some other form of energy into Electrical Energy.

+## Two types of Sources in ECA
+- [[Voltage Source]]: has a forcing function of EMF
+- [[Current Source]]: has a forcing function of current